tushartushar/taksidiotis/guide.md

 * Agora Restaurant includes great tasty food with unique atmosphere, great service and music.
 Dish not to miss : Salmon Spaghetti with Vodka Sauce. (https://www.agora-restaurant.gr/)

 * The various Greek beaches not only benefit us with their waters, where we can swim and cool off the hot days of summer, but also with the organisms that leave there.
 Therefore you should definitely visit a fish tavern, like 'Logo Timis' in Likovrisi.
-It is a very clean place with a very hostile owner, and his wife is the best cooker ever.
+It is a very clean place with a very hospitable owner, and his wife is the best cook ever.
 Try the 'regosalata' plate, it is just awesome!

 * When it comes to Greek traditional food, "Christoforos" restaurant is the right place to visit!
 A cozy atmosphere and plenty of tasty plates, such as lamp, gyros, souvlaki, mousaka, all in affordable prices!
 The quality and quantity won't disappoint you!